mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 ### The second secret of life

+TBD.
+Allostery

 ### All cells are equal, but some are more equal than others

-One of the great discoveries that came from the single-cell biology revolution (understood as the revolution that came from careful observations of the behavior of individual cells rather than bulk measurements) was the discovery of the intrinsic cell-to-cell variability in many aspects of biology, gene expression being the canonical example [@Eldar2010].
+One of the great discoveries that came from the single-cell biology revolution where we began to measure individual cellular behavior rather than bulk observations, was the discovery of the intrinsic cell-to-cell variability in many aspects of biology, gene expression being the canonical example [@Eldar2010].
 This means that two cells with the same genome exposed to the same conditions will not express the same number of mRNAs and proteins of any specific gene.
 From a statistical physics perspective, this is not entirely "surprising" since we know that a system can be found in many different microstates as described in [@Fig:ch1_fig02](A).
 What is different here is that a cell does not have an Avogadro number of mRNA (or, for that matter of anything) in it, making these fluctuations more relevant.
-If we think of fluctuations scaling as $\sqrt{N}$, that means that for an $N$ of
-$\approx$ ten molecules or so, these variations can be significant in terms of the downstream cellular behavior.
+If we think of fluctuations scaling as $\sqrt{N}$, that means that for an $N$ of $\approx$ ten molecules or so, these variations can be significant in terms of the downstream cellular behavior.
 Cells have to cope with these physical limitations on precision, many times generating systems to actively buffer as much of the "noise" as possible [@Voliotis2014a], other times using this intrinsic variability to their advantage [@Balaban2004].

 The central assumption behind the thermodynamic models of gene regulation that we studied in the last section is that the gene expression is proportional to